x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/client-protocol-management-exchange-2013-help.md

 _**Applies to:** Exchange Server 2013_

-Management of the client protocols of Exchange ActiveSync, Outlook Web App, POP3, IMAP4, the Autodiscover service, Exchange Web Services, and the Availability service occurs in three different areas: the Exchange Administration Center (EAC), the Exchange Management Shell, and Internet Information Services (IIS) Manager.
+Management of the client protocols of Exchange ActiveSync, Outlook Web App, POP3, IMAP4, the Autodiscover service, Exchange Web Services, and the Availability service occurs in three different areas: the Exchange admin center (EAC), the Exchange Management Shell, and Internet Information Services (IIS) Manager.
 The settings that are managed in each location vary per client protocol.

 ## Managing Outlook Web App settings